gautriv/gautriv.github.io/_posts/2020-09-06-Doc-Review.md

 If you are using Confluence or Jira, you can easily prepare a decision log.
 In my forthcoming blogs, I’ll cover this (Decision Log) and many other topics.

 What do you think about documentation review processes?
-Did you find the article useful?
+Did you find this article useful?
 Please comment and let me know your thoughts.